Official: Base shooter watched shooting videos before attack

 Officials investigating the deadly attack were working Saturday to determine whether it was motivated by terrorism, while President Donald Trump indicated he would review policies governing foreign military training in the United States.

-Family members on Saturday identified two of the shooting victims, both of whom were hailed as heroes for trying to stop the shooter and flagging down first responders after being shot.
+The Navy on Saturday identified the three victims and hailed them as heroes for trying to stop the shooter and flagging down first responders after being shot.

+“The Sailors that lost their lives in the line of duty and showed exceptional heroism and bravery in the face of evil,” Capt.
+Tim Kinsella, the commanding officer of Naval Air Station Pensacola, said in a statement.
+“When confronted, they didn’t run from danger; they ran towards it and saved lives.”

 The official who spoke Saturday said one of the three students who attended the dinner party hosted by the attacker recorded video outside the classroom building while the shooting was taking place.
 Two other Saudi students watched from a car, the official said.